ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 The next information you must supply is the name of the system or language; in this case it will be BASIC.

-When the computer asks about NEW or (JLD, you type NEW unless you wish to retrieve an (JLD program in order to continue working on it.
+When the computer asks about NEW or OLD, you type NEW unless you wish to retrieve an OLD program in order to continue working on it.

 Finally, the computer asks for the name of your problem.
 You type any six letters, digits, or characters that you wish.
 If you are retrieving an (JLD